teodoramateeva/GalactoseOxidase_Classification/README.md

 ## ℹ️ Overview

 The aim of this code is to utilize the features extracted from Molecular Dynamics (MD) simulations and fit a Random Forest model, using the pre-selected features, in order to perform classification of enzyme variants.
-The example given here is on Galactose Oxidase (GO).
+The example used here is with Galactose Oxidase (GO) variants.

 ### ✍ Authors